GabrielVilar/Object-Oriented-Java/README.md

 # Object-Oriented-Java
-A repository to put all the knowledge and exercises made in Java an objected oriented language.
+A repository to put all the knowledge and exercises that I made in Java an objected oriented language.